Services and Location

 We are located at the Moravian Church, 1 University Road, Belfast, BT7 1NA.

-Our services are held in the hall underneath the main church building – when approaching the main entrance of the church from University Road, just follow around to the right hand side, past the steps, to find the door to the hall.
+Our services are held in the ground floor hall of the main church building – when approaching the main entrance of the church from University Road, just follow around to the right hand side, past the steps, to find the door to the hall.

 Please note – we are not present at these premises outside of our listed service times.